Saxenda

 - anticoagulants, which reduce your risk of blood clots

 There is no food or drink you need to avoid but you should stick to a balanced diet and limit your alcohol intake as this could make some side effects worse.
-Saxenda is not suitable for pregnant or breastfeeding mothers.
+Saxenda is not suitable for pregnant women or breastfeeding mothers.
 If you think you are pregnant, stop taking Saxenda and speak to your doctor.
+You should not be using Saxenda if you are a woman and actively trying to get pregnant.

 -